Anyass3/stores-x/README.md

 It has a similar api as vuex and uses the svelte store( or your own custom svelte store like) and makes working with svelte stores somewhat clean and organised

-> The compiled version should be able to work in any other js web app(not tested yet)
+_The compiled version should be able to work in any other js web app(not tested yet)_

+> **current plan is to rewrite entire lib in typescript and add full typescript support.**

 # installation